 Our policy is simple - we do not accept any kind of bullying or harassment, or other abusive behaviour.
 Our aim is to promote understanding and to embrace diversity.

 Please tell us if you feel you are being harassed or bullied - or if you are worried about someone else.

-You can talk to a member of staff that you feel comfortable with, or with our Student Services Manager (Laura Clark) for more advice.
+You can talk to a member of staff that you feel comfortable with, or directly with the Centre Director Ingmar Albig (firstname.lastname@example.org).